lorocks/Structure-from-Motion-SFM/README.md

   <img src="result_imgs/fountain_result.png"/>
 </p>

-The similar 3D reconstruction for Testudo on the University of Maryland Campus along with the output of the Spatial Mapping API of the Zed 1 ADK Camera is shown below.
+The similar 3D reconstruction for Testudo on the University of Maryland Campus along with the output of the Spatial Mapping API of the Zed 1 SDK Camera is shown below.

 <p align="center">
   <img src="result_imgs/testudo_result.png"/>